Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Introduction

 \section{Introduction}

-As is known to all, multi-agent systems are growing rapidly in many fields such as smart grid, smart transportation, and blockchain, etc. An important feature of such systems is that the agents collaborate with each other to reach a consensus.
-To achieve this, the average consensus algorithm has emerged.
-Considering a network with $N$ agents, the objective of such algorithms is to make the states of all agents converge asymptotically to the average of their initial values.
+Recently, multi-agent systems have been rapidly expanding in industrial development.
+A key characteristic of these systems is that the various agents collaborate to achieve a consensus state.
+The average consensus state is a crucial evaluation metric for multi-agent systems, leading to the development of numerous average consensus algorithms.
+Considering a network with $N$ agents, the goal of such algorithms is to make the states of all agents converge asymptotically to the average of their initial values.
+Due to the inherent decentralized characteristics, average consensus approaches are widely used in many areas, such as collaborative filtering \cite{Bae2021}, decision-making system \cite{Yang2012}, social network \cite{Zhang2020}, UAV formation \cite{Souza2022}, online learning \cite{Wu2024}, etc.

-Averaging consensus is an essential ingredient in decentralized networks.
-Typical applications include network control \cite{Acciani2019}, data fusion \cite{Xiao2005,Du2020}, UAV formation \cite{Souza2018}, etc. In order to make all agents' states reach the average of initial values, most of average consensus methods always demand that agents share their correct states with each other.
+In order to make the states of all agents reach the average of initial values, most of average consensus approaches \cite{Kempe2003,Xia2023,Benezit2010,Hadjicostis2018,Liu2024a,Guo2024} always demand that the agents share their correct states with each other.
 This may result in privacy information being revealed, and it is highly inadvisable from the perspective of privacy protection.
-Indeed, privacy protection is critical in numerous distributed collaboration applications, such as smart grids, sensor networks, banking and medical systems.
-This is necessary to encourage participation in collaboration, as agents are often unwilling to sacrifice their privacy for favorable performance.
+Privacy concerns in multi-agent systems are of great significance in daily life.
 A simple example is a group of individuals engaging in a discussion regarding a specific topic and reaching a common view while maintaining the confidentiality of each individual view \cite{Tsitsiklis1984}.
 A further common example is in power systems where several generators need to agree on costs as well as ensuring the confidentiality of their respective generation information \cite{Zhang2011}.
-As the frequency of privacy breaches continues to rise, it has become increasingly urgent to safeguard the privacy of every individual in distributed systems.
+As the frequency of privacy breaches continues to rise, it has become increasingly urgent to safeguard the privacy of every individual in multi-agent systems.